AlessiaWang/Chatterbot_Project/README.md

 ### 8. Reflecting on building the chatbots and conducting the experiments

 (Reflection_Chatbot_Development.md)[./Reflection_Chatbot_Development.md] contains the information about my personal reflections on the limitations of my chatbots as well as my research design from methodological perspectives.

+### 9. License for use
+This project is licensed under GNU General Public License v3.0.
+For more information please check the file (LICENSE)[./LICENSE].

 ## References list
 [Build a Chatbot using Flask in 5 minutes](https://dev.to/sahilrajput/build-a-chatbot-using-flask-in-5-minutes-574i)